KDE/okteta/kasten/README.md

 Okteta Kasten Elements
 ======================
-part of the Okteta project, made within the KDE community.
+Part of the Okteta project, made within the KDE community.

-Copyright: 2007-2012 Friedrich W. H. Kossebau <kossebau@kde.org>
+Copyright: 2007-2022 Friedrich W. H. Kossebau <kossebau@kde.org>

 Author/Maintainer: Friedrich W. H. Kossebau <kossebau@kde.org>

-description:
+Description
 -----------
-Okteta Kasten Elements are libraries with elements for the Kasten framework (which is currently also located inside the Okteta sources, in libs/kasten/).
+Okteta Kasten Elements are libraries with elements for the Kasten framework (which is currently also located inside the Okteta sources, in [libs/kasten/](../../libs/kasten/)).
 They use the basic Okteta libraries liboktetacore and liboktetagui.

 As the API of these classes is still in active development there is no guarantee